 They may work independently or under the supervision of PhD-level scientists.

 Responsibilities: Medical writers create manuals and other training or educational materials for readers both with and without medical backgrounds.
-Their writing must translate between audiences, speaking to medical professionals, patients, and even, at times, commercial audiences, speaking to multiple groups, including:
+Their writing must translate between audiences and speak to multiple groups, including:

 They often conduct the research needed to develop these materials and thus require a robust understanding of the biomedical science field as a whole.

-Responsibilities: Medical chemists create the chemicals and compounds that are used to develop helpful medicinal drugs.
+Responsibilities: Medicinal chemists create the chemicals and compounds that are used to develop helpful medicinal drugs.
 This often includes the following responsibilities:

 Medicinal chemists also need to be able to take notes effectively so they can easily share their findings with others.